-Since August, in what officials are calling a "textbook example of ethnic cleansing," military forces in predominantly Buddhist Myanmar have driven over 500,000 ethnic Muslim Rohingya out of their homes and across the border into neighboring Bangladesh.
-New refugees arrive on foot every day, exhausted and urgently in need of water, food and shelter.
+Since August, in what officials are calling a "textbook example of ethnic cleansing," military forces in predominantly Buddhist Myanmar have driven an estimated 1.2 million ethnic Muslim Rohingya out of their homes.
+Most have fled to neighboring Bangladesh, crowding into sprawling, hastily constructed makeshift settlements in the Cox's Bazar district.
+New refugees continue to arrive on foot at the rate of 1,000 or more a week, exhausted and urgently in need of water, food and shelter.
 Many are sick and traumatized.

 In response to this rapidly growing humanitarian emergency, UNICEF and partners are stepping up to provide nutrition, health care and protection to child refugees and their families.
-UNICEF is trucking in water, pre-positioning child-friendly spaces staffed with trauma specialists and mobilizing vaccination teams to prevent a looming cholera outbreak.
+UNICEF is trucking in water, setting up Child-Friendly Spaces staffed with trauma specialists and mobilizing vaccination teams to prevent a looming cholera outbreak.

 Natural disasters, refugee crises, conflict and famine are putting more lives in jeopardy every day